 NOTE The roles and the related access rights are subject to project specific companion specifications.
 Examples for roles are meter reader, meter service / communication service / energy provider, manufacturer, end user, etc.

 Messaging patterns

-The messaging patterns available between a DLMS/COSEM client and server are shown in Figure 4.
+The messaging patterns available between a DLMS®/COSEM client and server are shown in Figure 4.